Admir Mehmedi: Bayer Leverkusen

 On 11 June 2015, Mehmedi joined Bayer Leverkusen after Freiburg was relegated from the Bundesliga.

 VfL Wolfsburg

-On 31 January 2018, Mehmedi joined VfL Wolfsburg on a 4-year-deal for €8 million.
+On 31 January 2018, Mehmedi joined VfL Wolfsburg on a four-year deal for €8 million.

-Antalyaspor
+Antalyaspor and retirement

-On 14 January 2022, Mehmedi signed a 2.5-year contract with Antalyaspor in Turkey.
+On 14 January 2022, Mehmedi signed a 2.5-year contract with Turkish club Antalyaspor.

+At the end of the 2022–23 season, the forward terminated his contract with the club by mutual consent; on 30 August 2023, he publicly announced his retirement from professional football, citing his desire to spend more time with his family and pursue a coaching career as the main reasons behind his decision.

 International career

 Under-21

 Mehmedi was a crucial member of the Swiss U-21 side in the 2011 UEFA European Under-21 Football Championship.
 Mehmedi received the silver boot with three goals in the tournament and was selected in the UEFA Euro U-21 2011 Team of the Tournament.
-Along with Xherdan Shaqiri, Mehmedi was being tipped as the future of Swiss football.

 Senior

 Mehmedi was part of the Swiss team at the 2012 Summer Olympics.

 Mehmedi made his debut for the Swiss national team against England, in a UEFA Euro 2012 qualifying match, coming on as a substitute.
 Mehmedi scored his first goal for Switzerland in his side's 5–3 win over Germany.
 The Swiss national side had not beaten the Germans since 1956.

 On 15 June 2014, he replaced Valentin Stocker at half time in Switzerland's opening 2014 FIFA World Cup match against Ecuador.
 Two minutes later, he headed in Ricardo Rodríguez's corner to equalise as Switzerland eventually won 2–1.

 Two years to the day after he scored in the 2014 World Cup against Ecuador, Mehmedi scored Switzerland's equaliser in their 1–1 group-stage draw against Romania in UEFA Euro 2016.

 Following his participation in Switzerland's UEFA Euro 2020 campaign, in which they reached the quarter-finals for the first time, Mehmedi officially announced his retirement from the national side on 16 July 2021.